Gender equality in Senegal: Senegalese Law on Parity

 Women represent 52% of the total Senegalese population, but only 23% of the representatives in the National Assembly, approximately 10% of the government officials, and about 13% of regional council members.
 Many female politicians from across the political spectrum felt marginalised within their own political parties and saw the need for a common arena where women's attendance and work in politics could be discussed.
 Therefore, In 2010, the Senegalese women's movement, being considered one of the strongest in Africa, was able to push for the adoption of the Law of parity.
 This law was later signed by former President Abdoulaye Wade.
 The aim of the law is to achieve equal female-male ratio in political parties candidate lists.
 Parties that do not comply with the law can be void.
 Already in 2012 the national election saw an increase of female parliamentarians from 22,7% to over 42% in the National Assembly.
 In the 2014 local election an increase from 16% to 47% was able to be seen in local legislatures.
 However, the law could not be implemented in all respects.
 The second largest city in Senegal, Touba, presented an all-male candidate list of 100 candidates for the first elections since the law was introduced in 2014.
 As a result, the electoral commission was forced to exclude the party for failing to comply with the law of parity.
 Since the city of Touba, however, is a Muslim city and there, in contrast to other Senegalese cities, not the political parties but the Muslim Khalif created the candidate list, this injury referred to the laws of Sharia.
-Paritiy, he says, will never be in this city.
+Parity, he says, will never be in this city.
 The conflict between the sociological reality and the development project remains a major topic in Senegal.